-My sense of the dandy, whether strutting metropolitan streets then or today, is that this is a performance artist, a trickster, but one who is caught in the role because believing in both its elevatory power and its supererogatory requirements.
-It requires both narcissism and not a little madness to be the exemplary dandy, the sine qua non as “the essential thing” for a social elite to contain.
+My sense of the dandy, whether strutting metropolitan streets then or today, is that this is a performance artist, a trickster, but one who is caught in the role due to a belief in both its elevatory power and its supererogatory requirements.
+It requires both narcissism and not a little madness to be the exemplary dandy, the sine qua non for a social elite to contain.
 The dandy is a transcendent factor when viewed from this angle, embodying ascension over the body, over the social, over even the smallest lapse.
 Taking every moment as a staging and every space as a performative one, the dandy’s discriminating and discriminatory eye never rests.
-Turned ever on the self, the dandy’s eye is equally brutal to others; if discernment creates categories of the acceptable and inacceptable, its judgments also create insurmountable distances between the subject of scrutiny and who or whatever else occupies the surrounding space.
+Turned ever on the self, the dandy’s eye is equally brutal to others; if discernment creates categories of the acceptable and unacceptable, its judgments also create insurmountable distances between the subject of scrutiny and who or whatever else occupies the surrounding space.
 These others become mere reflections of the self, or inconsequential noise and background data, in the constrictive theatre of such a performative becoming.
 As such, the dandy is the transgressive supplement in a hierarchical and discriminatory system that both requires and produces it.
 Brummell is both phallic power and its empty shell, both manliness and its emasculated formality, a trump card in the social register.
-A system that faces change can forestall it by playing one faction off against the other, Brummell against other social elites, to create a tension and envy that sustains the harmony of the system.
+A system that faces change can forestall it by playing one faction off against the other—Brummell against other social elites—to create a tension and envy that sustains the harmony of the system.

 Brummell, a self-constituted man of his time, fascinates because his story is timely.
-Mark Salber Phillips’s 2015 On Historical Distance provides a conceptual mapping for the various ways we feel and treat historical distance, and I extend his thinking on this disciplinary imperative to include the ways in which we do not feel historical distance.
+Mark Salber Phillips’s 2015 study On Historical Distance provides a conceptual mapping for the various ways we feel and treat historical distance, and I extend his thinking on this disciplinary imperative to include the ways in which we do not feel historical distance.
 Beau Brummell provokes the collapse of historical time, or perhaps it is a Mobius strip he makes apparent where several spots or nodes provide contiguities between his experiential moment and ours.
-I am not suggesting a naïve assertion of late-eighteenth and early twenty-first century equality of historical realities, but rather that there is a recognizability in what Brummell produces in so far as I see its efficacy also at work today in the effects of individuals who exert recognizably similar pressures and discriminations on our own society, and in so far as Brummell’s pathological behavior resembles the psychopathologies of these contemporary individuals whose constant presence in the historical compressions and contiguous points orient my thinking here.
+I am not suggesting a naive assertion of equality between late-eighteenth and early twenty-first-century historical realities but rather that what Brummell produces, specifically its efficacy, is recognizable today in the effects of individuals who exert similar pressures and discriminations on our own society and also that Brummell’s pathological behavior resembles the psychopathologies of these contemporary individuals whose constant presence in the historical compressions and contiguous points orient my thinking here.